 Posted March 26, 2017

 CORE’s Excellence in Education Blog post this month is on the importance of clearing out math misconceptions in order to make room for new knowledge.
-See what happened when students were certain about the wrong right answer.
+See what happened during one math professional learning session when students were certain about the wrong right answer.

 Posted February 13, 2017